 It was in last year November that Whatsapp enabled two-step verification on Whatsapp app in their beta versions.
 Today the company announced that they will be making the two-step verification available for all its users.
 The two-step verification will add a layer of additional security along with the end-to-end encryption.
 WhatsApp isn’t the first one to offer two-step verification and in fact, many chat apps providing these features.

 The two-step verification has been implemented for iOS, Android, and Windows users.
 The feature is not mandatory and can be toggled on/off from the settings menu.
-We have been hearing sordid tales of how WhatsApp accounts are being compromised by malware and in some instances are also being hacked.
 With the two-step verification in place, rest assured that it will be extremely tough, if not impossible for the account to be compromised.
-Let’s see How to enable the Two step verification on Whatsapp.
+Let’s see How to enable the Two-step verification on Whatsapp.

 Two-step verification is an optional feature that adds more security to your account.
 When you have two-step verification enabled, any attempt to verify your phone number on WhatsApp must be accompanied by the six-digit passcode that you created using this feature.

 To enable two-step verification, open WhatsApp > Settings > Account > Two-step verification > Enable.

 Upon enabling this feature, you can also optionally enter your email address.
 This email address will allow WhatsApp to send you a link via email to disable two-step verification in case you ever forget your six-digit passcode, and also to help safeguard your account.
 The email will not be used to verify its accuracy.

 Important: If you receive an email to disable two-step verification, but did not request this, do not click on the link.
 Someone could be attempting to verify your phone number on WhatsApp.